 ~ Lots of barns

-Adjoining Schenectady County, we have a 71 acre farm with 53 tillable (needs brush hogging, but no chemicals on it for many years).
+Adjoining Schenectady County, we have a 77 acre farm with 53 tillable (needs brush hogging, but no chemicals on it for many years).
 In the woods is 37000 feet of standing timber, mostly oak and maple.
 (Figure what that’s worth alone.)
 There are 2 small streams and a shallow pond, and 2 drilled wells which cross-feed home and barn.
+There is over 2000' of frontage on 2 roads.
 You will love the view to the east as well as the quiet location only 1/2 hour from the Capital District..

 The home has had extensive recent renovation, but the job is not fully complete.
 There are all new windows and siding, electrical entrances, new septic, new furnace and HW heater, new bath and laundry, plus miscellaneous work in other rooms.
 It has 1500 ft2, 2 full baths and 5 bedrooms, 2 of which are small.
 Downstairs is a mud room leading into a dining room with wood stove, hardwood floors and stone and barn board walls.
 The living room has real wood floors, crown molding.
 The kitchen has slate floors and island, countertop range and double oven, dishwasher.
 There is a back mudroom and a new laundry with washer and drier.
 Downstairs are also a small bedroom and a medium-sized one.
 Upstairs are 2 large bedrooms and a small one pus a full bath.
 The upper hallway has very nice original molding.